How Education Technology Supercharges Our Primary School Maths Tuition And How You Can Use It Too

 Ever since the handheld calculator was introduced into classrooms in the 1970s, there has been a debate over whether or not technology should have a place within schools, and if so to what extent.

-Whilst there is, and probably always will be, an aversion to education technology as a teaching aide by some teachers, the vast majority of studies show that when used correctly, technology in the classroom can lead to a more productive classroom environment.
+Whilst there is, and probably always will be, an aversion to education technology as a teaching strategy and aide by some teachers, the vast majority of studies show that when used correctly, technology in the classroom can lead to a more productive classroom environment.
 As Joyce Waddell said in her post for Michigan State University, “Technology can… be seen as both a tool and catalyst for change”, and this is something we are very passionate about here at Third Space Learning.